ArcGIS Blog

 Analysis extent and level of detail in BA Web App

-In BA Pro, the process is now similar: enter a place in the Area of interest search field and choose from available geographies that are returned.
+In BA Pro, the process is similar: enter a place in the Area of interest search field and choose from available geographies that are returned.
 You can even add multiple geographies at once!

 Area of interest and level of detail in BA Pro

+The functionality for adding multiple geographies is intuitive and streamlined.
 Once you have selected your area of interest type, say a ZIP Code or county, both BA Web App and Pro will only search for and return geographies of the same type.
 You can also use your own sites and geographic areas such as a customer-derived trade area, threshold analysis area, or custom polygon(s).

 What is different between the two workflows?

 There are some differences between the functionalities of color-coded layers and color-coded maps, which might inform which application you use.
-And—though you didn’t hear it from us—some of the differences may also delineate a roadmap for where color-coded layers in BA Pro go next.

 Layers for individual geography levels

-For color-coded layers in BA Pro 3.3, the workflow follows the traditional Pro pattern of creating a group layer containing multiple sublayers, one for each geography level.
+For color-coded layers in BA Pro, the workflow follows the traditional Pro pattern of creating a group layer containing multiple sublayers, one for each geography level.
 As discussed earlier, the group layer functionality allows you to style and work with the data all at once.
 But the opposite is also true: you can work with each sublayer individually as well.

 This means you can use different color ramps, symbology, and classifications for each sublayer.
 For example, you could style the Total Population variable to display in ten classes with a red-to-yellow color ramp at the block group level, and in five classes with a white-to-maroon color ramp at the ZIP Code level.